Skip to main content

 • Bacillus thuringiensis aizawai (XenTariOG): 0.5 to 1.5 lb/A; PHI 0d, REI 4h, Bee: L, Group 11.
 Must be ingested; apply in evening or early morning, before larvae are actively feeding.
 Adherence and weather-fastness will improve with use of an approved spreader-sticker.
 Use high rate at cool temperatures.
 Particularly effective against DBM.
 For resistance management, may be rotated with Bt kurstaki products (Dipel).

-• Bacillus thuringiensis kurstaki (Dipel DFOG): 0.5 to 2 lb/A DBM & ICW, 0.5 to 1 lb/A looper; PHI 0d, REI 4h, Bee: L, Group 11.
+• Bacillus thuringiensis kurstaki (Dipel DFOG): 0.5 to 2 lb/A DBM & ICW, 0.5 to 1 lb/A CL; PHI 0d, REI 4h, Bee: L, Group 11.
 Must be ingested; apply in evening or early morning, before larvae are actively feeding.
 Adherence and weather-fastness will improve with use of an approved spreader-sticker.
 Use high rate at cool temperatures.
 Particularly effective against DBM.
 For resistance management, may be rotated with Bt aizawai products (XenTari).

-• beta-cyfluthrin (Baythroid* XL): 1.6 to 2.4 oz/A for CL and ICW, 2.4 to 3.2 oz/A for DBM; PHI 0d, REI 12h, Bee: H, Group 3A.
+• beta-cyfluthrin (Baythroid* XL): 1.6 to 2.4 oz/A CL and ICW, 2.4 to 3.2 oz/A DBM; PHI 0d, REI 12h, Bee: H, Group 3A.

 • bifenthrin (Brigade* 2EC): 2.1 to 6.4 oz/A; PHI 7d, REI 12h, Bee: H, Group 3A.